jreiche/aeo_radar/README.md

 With an account you can login via the [GEE code editor](https://code.earthengine.google.com/) and start coding (Watch the videos mentioned above to understand the structure of the GEE code editor).

-# 2. Sentinel-1 SAR data
+# 2. Sentinel-1 radar data
 The Sentinel-1 mission comprises a constellation of two polar-orbiting satellites, operating day and night performing C-band synthetic aperture radar imaging, enabling them to acquire imagery regardless of the weather.
 This C-band radar satellite provides - depending on the acquisition mode - co- and cross-polarization, a spatial resolution of 10 m and a temporal resolution of up to [6 days in the tropics](https://sentinel.esa.int/web/sentinel/missions/sentinel-1/observation-scenario).
 In this practical we will use [Ground Range Detected](https://sentinel.esa.int/web/sentinel/user-guides/sentinel-1-sar/resolutions/level-1-ground-range-detected) (GRD) products.
 GRD products consists of focused SAR data that has been detected, multi-looked and projected to ground range using an Earth ellipsoid model.
 Phase information is lost.
 However, the polarization information is kept in single co-polarization (VV) or dual-band cross-polarization (VV + VH) depending on the instrument's polarization settings.
 Following pre-processing steps were applied to [GRD data within GEE](https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_S1_GRD) (as implemented in the [Sentinel-1 toolbox](https://sentinel.esa.int/web/sentinel/toolboxes/sentinel-1)):
 * Apply orbit file
   * Updates orbit metadata with a restituted orbit file.